 He has legal practice and teaching expertise in teaching anti-discrimination laws, human rights, labour laws and work health and safety laws.
 In 2019 he was named a fellow of the Higher Education Academy.

-Associate Professor Harpur has a mixture of practice and research experience, having formerly practiced as a lawyer and continuing to work as an industrial relations special advisor in a national private practice, IRIQ Law, as a special advisor.
-Associate Professor Harpur is active on boards and promoting the rights of persons with disabilities, as well as the rights of persons with disabilities to use assistance animals.
+Paul has a mixture of practice and research experience, having formerly practiced as a lawyer and continuing to work as an industrial relations special advisor in a national private practice, IRIQ Law, as a special advisor.
+Professor Harpur is active on boards and promoting the rights of persons with disabilities, as well as the rights of persons with disabilities to use assistance animals.
 He also regularly appears in the news speaking on disability law and policies.